davidusb-geek/emhass/docs/mlregressor.md

 This API provides two main methods:

-- fit: To train a model with the passed data.
+- **fit**: To train a model with the passed data.
 This method is exposed with the `regressor-model-fit` end point.

-- predict: To obtain a prediction from a pre-trained model.
+- **predict**: To obtain a prediction from a pre-trained model.
 This method is exposed with the `regressor-model-predict` end point.

 ## A basic model fit